swiftlang/swift/docs/DriverInternals.rst

 The Compilation's TaskQueue controls the low-level aspects of managing subprocesses.
 Multiple Jobs may execute simultaneously, but communication with the parent process (the driver) is handled on a single thread.
-The level of parellelism may be controlled by a compiler flag.
+The level of parallelism may be controlled by a compiler flag.

 If a Job does not finish successfully, the Compilation needs to record which jobs have failed, so that they get rebuilt next time the user tries to build